demontanaro/libcurl34/README.md

-I have a need to use some programs that require old dependencies, in this case: libcurl3
+I need to use some programs that require old dependencies, in this case: libcurl3

 But in recent distros the libcurl3 is removed in favor of libcur4.